Saiprasad690/Nginx/README.md

 Performs a Docker login, prompting you for your Docker Hub credentials.
 Spins up an Nginx container with port 443 open.
 Note: If Docker is already installed on your EC2 instance, the playbook will not reinstall it.
+Enter your Docker hub username: "XXXXX"
+Enter your Docker hub password: "XXXXX"

+**Note: Dockerhub should have an Nginx image**

 # Step 3: Accessing the Nginx Container
 Once the playbook has been completed successfully, you can access the Nginx container via a web browser.
 Open a web browser and navigate to:
 Public IP of the instance and followed by port:443